noizebox/BricksDSP/README.md

 Documentation
 -------------------
-Documentation currently consists of inline comments in the code.
-Also see the examples for how to use it.
+Documentation currently mainly consists of inline comments in the code.
+Also please see the examples for how to use it.

 Unit tests and benchmarks
 -------------------